ymz-ncnk/sync-consensus-algorithm/README.md

 about this (although it can be adapted to such a scenario), it is more about systems in which data is stored in the log and state machine simultaneously.

-An example of such a system, can be fount in the [distributed key-value database](https://github.com/ymz-ncnk/distributed-key-value-database-design), which is a logical extension of this algorithm and offers a new model of consistency.
+An example of such a system, can be found in the [distributed key-value database](https://github.com/ymz-ncnk/distributed-key-value-database-design), which is a logical extension of this algorithm and offers a new model of consistency.